SChris35/AP-MileStone-Project/README.md

 # AP-MileStone-Project
-AP COMPUTER SCIENCE PROJECT (SNAKE GAME USING PYGAME)
+AP COMPUTER SCIENCE PROJECT
+Made with pygame module in python
+Code will be published in another readMe file.